archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 Alternatively, we might relax rule c) and allow the baseline to potentially orphan remote operations.
 In this scheme, we would have a sequence of baselines associated with our RDT.
 Any site would be free to pick a new baseline that was explicitly higher than (not concurrent to!) the previous baseline, taking care to pick one that had the highest chance of preserving operations on other sites[^preservation].
 Then, any site receiving new baselines in the sequence would be required to apply them in order[^baselines].
 Upon receiving and executing a baseline, a site that had operations causally dependent on the newly-removed operations but not included in the baseline would be obliged to either drop them or to add them to some sort of secondary "orphanage" RDT.

 [^preservation]: If we still had access to our site-to-version-vector map, we could pick a baseline common to every reasonably active site.
 This heuristic could be further improved by upgrading our Lamport timestamp to a [hybrid logical clock][hlc].
 (A Lamport timestamp is allowed to be arbitrarily higher than the previous timestamp, not just +1 higher, so we can combine it with a physical timestamp and correction data to get the approximate wall clock time for each operation.)

 [^baselines]: We have to use a sequence of baselines and not just a baseline register because all sites, per CRDT rules, must end up with the same data after seeing the same set of operations.
-With a register, if a site happens to miss a few baselines, it could end up retaining some meant-to-be-orphaned operations if a new baseline gets far enough to cover them.
+With a register, if a site happens to miss a few baselines, it could end up retaining some meant-to-be-orphaned operations if a new baseline gets far enough to include them.
 Now some sites would have the orphans and others wouldn't.
 Inconsistency!

 But even here we run into problems with coordination.
 If this scheme worked as written, we would be a-OK, so long as sites were triggering garbage collection relatively infrequently and only during quiescent moments (as determined to the best of a site's ability).
 But we have a bit of an issue when it comes to picking strictly higher baselines.
 What happens if two peers concurrently pick new baselines that orphan each others' operations?